Free Shopify Audit Scan AI, SEO, CRO, and storefront signals before the next build or migration.

 That is one reason Shopify Support, Maintenance & Audits often matters after launch.
 Return clarity drifts quickly when fulfilment rules change.

-Anonymous client example
+StoreBuilt client example

-In one anonymised review for a bulky-product catalogue, the store’s design looked premium but the fulfilment messaging was far too generic.
+In one StoreBuilt review for a bulky-product catalogue, the store’s design looked premium but the fulfilment messaging was far too generic.
 Lead times varied meaningfully across products, but the PDPs only hinted at that difference, and return logic was buried in long policy text.
 Customers were not rejecting the product.
 They were rejecting the uncertainty around getting it and undoing the purchase if something went wrong.

 4. Use cart and checkout messaging to reinforce, not surprise